 The unusual story of Jim Kubicek, an IT consultant and business owner in Cumming, Georgia captured my attention recently.
 Due to a disagreement with the Cumming-Forsyth County Chamber of Commerce having unpaid bills, Jim’s company KIT cut off its services.
 What followed was the local Sheriff charging Jim with “theft by extortion”, “computer theft”, and “computer trespass”.
 All of these felonies could conceivably see Jim spending 45 years in jail.
 Incredibly, this is a small town with a population of 5,613, so I’d expect people like Jim are known to a large number of people in his local area.
 This is becoming a far-too-common cautionary tale we can learn from.

 During the year, I’ve also seen a great shift.
 More prolific blogging about real products and ideas.
-More companies and individuals interested in having me be a part of ideas they’ve created.
+More companies and individuals interested in having me be a part of the ideas they’ve created.
 I am now in a better position than ever to support and invest in other ideas.

 What are kinds of skills and qualities do you want to work at to be the best you can be in this (at times) difficult line of work?
 Are you interested in starting your own business in IT and wonder if you can do it?
 Well, you’ve come to the right place.